werdnus/code-of-conduct/Short-Synopsis.md

 ## Outcomes and Sanctions

 Outcomes of any investigation will be directed towards **supporting victims** and **preventing recurrence** of the issue. **Sanctions** can include everything from **official reprimand** up to and including **removal from the project** entirely and **prohibition from future collaboration**.

+## Agreement

+Agreement to this Code of Conduct is a requirement for participating in the project.
+We all sign to indicate our agreement.